Atomic Decompositions of Periodic Electronic-Structure Simulations: Results

-Fig.~\ref{fig_1} depicts cumulative contributions to cohesive energies of all constituent atoms decomposed using either the EDA or IBO/IAO schemes.
-Starting with the organic compounds, the contributions associated with H, C, N, and O atoms are consistently observed to be of the same order of magnitude as the reference values computed for alkanes, amines, and oxygen-containing compounds in Ref. \citenum{eriksen_atom_energy_jctc_2023}, regardless of the exact manner by which the underlying simulations are performed.
-However, while total results for the QC, PBC, and PBC/PP simulations reported here are very much on par for H$_2$O, NH$_3$, and CH$_4$, Fig. S1 of the SI reveals how individual contributions to the atomic cohesive energies may differ quite substantially.
+Fig.~\ref{fig_1} depicts cohesive energies of all constituent atoms decomposed using either the EDA or IBO/IAO schemes (see also Table S1 of the SI).
+Starting with the organic compounds, the contributions associated with H, C, N, and O atoms are consistently observed to be similar to the reference values computed for the alkanes, amines, and oxygen-containing compounds in Ref. \citenum{eriksen_atom_energy_jctc_2023}, regardless of the exact manner by which the underlying simulations are performed.
+However, while total results for the QC, PBC, and PBC/PP simulations reported here are very much on par for H$_2$O, NH$_3$, and CH$_4$, Fig. S2 of the SI reveals how individual contributions to the atomic cohesive energies may differ substantially (sometimes more than doubling in magnitude).
 The MO-based IBO/IAO scheme yields a net stabilization of C, N, and O atoms, and thus a corresponding minor destabilization of all hydrogens with respect to their state in the gas phase.
 In contrast, all atoms are predicted to be stabilized in the results of the AO-based EDA scheme, again rendering their effective fingerprints indistinguishable.
 Also, as discussed in Ref. \citenum{eriksen_atom_energy_jctc_2023}, the EDA energies are bound to change substantially upon augmenting the basis set with diffuse functions, unlike those of the MO-based IBO/IAO scheme.\\